codenamey/irssi-chourl/README.md

-irssi-urly
+irssi-chourl
 ==========

-Shorten long urls using [urly.fi](https://urly.fi) -service.
+Shorten long urls using [cho.fi](https://cho.fi) -service.

 Features
 --------

-Invoke using `/urly something`.
+Invoke using `/cho something`.
 If *something* contains spaces, all detected urls in the text are replaced with urlified ones.
 If *something* is a single "word", no checking is done, i.e. shortening is forced.

 If the command was invoked in a chat window, the output is sent to the channel/query.
 Otherwise, it is printed in the client messages.